 - Throw away peginterferon alfa-2b that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.

 - Keep peginterferon alfa-2b and all medicines out of reach of children.

 Where can I find more information about peginterferon alfa-2b?

-- Recommendations on the HIV-related use of peginterferon alfa-2b, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents with HIV, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America
+- Recommendations on the HIV-related uses of peginterferon alfa-2b, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America

-- Recommendations on the HIV-related uses of peginterferon alfa-2b, from the Hepatitis C Guidance: AASLD-IDSA Recommendations for Testing, Managing, and Treating Hepatitis C, prepared by the American Association for the Study of Liver Diseases and the Infectious Diseases Society of America
+- Recommendations on the HIV-related uses of peginterferon alfa-2b, from the AASLD-IDSA HCV Guidance: Recommendations for Testing, Managing, and Treating Hepatitis C, prepared by the American Association for the Study of Liver Diseases and the Infectious Diseases Society of America

 The above Patient Version drug summary is based on the following FDA label(s): Injection (powder, lyophilized, for solution), kit.

 Last Reviewed: August 7, 2019